Harvesting Cereal Straw

 Binders look as though they were designed by W. Heath-Robinson; but are very effective.
 The wheat is cut with a set of blades and pushed over on to a conveyor by rotating arms.
 The conveyor, made of canvas, carries the crop to the other side of the machine; where it is gathered and tied, when a certain weight is reached.
 The sheaves are then ejected; where they are picked up and Stooked..

-McCormick rides again… A later specimen of our man’s invention, made by his firm in Canada, in 1948; now cutting in a Dorset field, nearly seventy years on.
+McCormick rides again… The three upper images show a later specimen of our man’s invention, made by his firm in Canada, in 1948; now cutting in a Dorset field, over seventy years on.
 The chap sitting precariously on the back is controlling the height of the cutting blades.
 He can also keep an eye on the canvas conveyor; running from his left to his right.
 Hopefully the only reason to stop is to renew the ball of tying twine…

 Stooking up is one part of harvesting that has remained unchanged for centuries.
 The crop needs to be off the ground, to allow both ears and straw to dry out.